Classic British and American Essays and Speeches

 Baiting the Umpire, by George Jean Nathan

-In this humorous essay, originally published in 1910, Nathan argues that the appeal of professional baseball resides in "the delight in killing-the-umpire rather than the pleasure in watching-the-game."
+In this humorous essay, Nathan argues that the appeal of professional baseball resides in "the delight in killing-the-umpire rather than the pleasure in watching-the-game."

 Bathing in a Borrowed Suit, by Homer Croy

 In this narrative essay (originally published in 1922), Croy blends understatement and hyperbole to great comic effect.

 The Battle of the Ants, by Henry David Thoreau